DavidG003/Basic-Language-Compiler/README.md

 # Basic language Compiler

-A compiler a basic programming language, implemented in Java.
+A compiler a basic programming language with some automa and top-down parser excercises, implemented in Java.

 ## Features
 - Lexical analysis (tokenizer)